billpar/ai-cinematic-pipeline/README.md

 This is tool-agnostic methodology first.
 Where specific tools are mentioned (in [`docs/06-platform-recommendations.md`](docs/06-platform-recommendations.md)), treat them as one working setup, not the only one — swap in whatever your current AI generation, voice, and DAW tools are.

+## Need help with your own production?

+If this methodology helped you and you'd rather get direct guidance than figure it out solo, I offer paid consulting sessions — pipeline setup advice, troubleshooting character/scene consistency issues, or a review of your existing workflow with concrete feedback.

+I don't take on full production projects, but happy to help you solve a specific problem or get your own pipeline running smoothly.

+Reach out: paratech1@gmail.com

 ## Contributing

 Found a technique that works better?
 PRs welcome — see [`CONTRIBUTING.md`](CONTRIBUTING.md).